JerethLiu2/editUI/README.md

 ## Credits

-Built on top of the InstDiffEdit and ControlNet image editing system with hybrid attention masking for precise, localized edits.
+Built on top of Stable Diffusion 1.5, InstDiffEdit and ControlNet with hybrid attention masking for precise garment editing and style transfer.